 - psoriatic arthritis (a condition that causes joint pain and swelling and scales on the skin),

-- active ankylosing spondylitis (a condition in which the body attacks the joints of the spine and other areas causing pain and joint damage) with changes seen on X-ray,
+- active ankylosing spondylitis (a condition in which the body attacks the joints of the spine and other areas causing pain, swelling, and joint damage) with changes seen on X-ray,

 How should this medicine be used?

 Certolizumab injection comes as a powder to be mixed with sterile water and injected subcutaneously (just under the skin) by a doctor or nurse in a medical office and as a pre-filled syringe that you can inject subcutaneously by yourself at home.
 When certolizumab injection is used to treat Crohn's disease, it is usually given every two weeks for the first three doses and then every four weeks for as long as treatment continues.
-When certolizumab injection is used to treat rheumatoid arthritis, it is usually given every other week and may be given once every 2 to 4 weeks when symptoms are controlled.
-When certolizumab injection is used to treat psoriatic arthritis, it is usually given every 2 weeks for the first three doses and then every 2 to 4 weeks for as long as treatment continues.
-When certolizumab injection is used to treat ankylosing spondylitis, it is usually given every 2 weeks for the first three doses and then every 2 to 4 weeks for as long as treatment continues.
+When certolizumab injection is used to treat rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, or axial spondyloarthritis, it is usually given every 2 weeks for the first three doses and then every 2 or 4 weeks for as long as treatment continues.
 When certolizumab injection is used to treat plaque psoriasis, it is usually given every 2 weeks.
 If you are injecting certolizumab injection yourself, follow the directions on your prescription label carefully.
 Do not inject more or less certolizumab than prescribed by your doctor.